LaboonCourses/IS2545_Summer/deliverables/3/deliverable3.md

 Remember that scenarios are USER-level tests; they should discuss things in a way that an intelligent user of the software would understand.
 Remember the differences between scenario tests and unit tests!

 You should use Selenium version 2.52, not the latest version (2.53).
 This latest build is much more difficult to configure since it no longer has HtmlUnitDriver built-in.
+I recommend that you use HtmlUnitDriver and not FirefoxDriver.

 Links for Selenium jars: